geode-sdk/docs/handbook/vol1/chap1_6.md

 };
 ```

-For the sake of compile-time performance, Geode's modifiers are split into files, which you can include by simply including `Geode/modify/{Name of the class}.hpp`. **You can only use `$modify` on classes that have it implemented**; in practice, this includes nearly all GD classes but does not include any of your own classes or Geode's classes.
+For the sake of compile-time performance, Geode's modifiers are split into files, which you can include by simply including `Geode/modify/{Name of the class}.hpp`. **You can only use `$modify` on classes that have been included**; in practice, this includes nearly all GD classes but does not include any of your own classes or Geode's classes.

 You will sometimes see `$modify` be used with two arguments; this is to provide a **name** for the modified class, which is useful in many common situations.